lliseil/flashbench/README.md

 # flashbench: identify characteristics of flash media

 This is the tool used to identify the properties of
-SD cards and other flash memory media for the
-[Linaro flash memory survey][1], eg its *erase block* or *segments* for optimal partition alignment.
+SD cards and other flash memory media like USB sticks for the [Linaro flash memory survey][1], eg its *erase block* or *segments* for optimal partition alignment.
 The latest version should be available at [2].
 Please also check out the article on [lwn.net][3].